Robot-Eyes/Vesuvius_ink_detection/README.md

 ## Problem statement

-In 79 AD, Mount Vesuvius erupted, burying a library of ancient Greek papyrus scrolls in hot mud and ash.
+In 79 AD, Mount Vesuvius erupted, burying a library of ancient Roman papyrus scrolls in hot mud and ash.
 Nearly 2,000 years later, scientists are using 3D X-ray scans with 4µm resolution to detect ink on carbonized scrolls, hoping to recover lost Greek literature from the ashes.
 But as the ink does not show up readily in X-ray scans, machine learning techniques that can distinguish nuance between ink and non-ink voxels are needed.

 ## Method